$312,381Average Value$179Average Price per Sq Ft0Homes For Sale

 Marlow is halfway between Oak Ridge and the Cumberland Mountains

 Marlow is a rural community bordering the popular Knoxville suburb of Oak Ridge.
 Streets here are private, tucked among forests and in the shadow of mountains.
 “As you go north of Oak Ridge, you run into the Cumberland Mountains,” says Chevy Emert, a Realtor with United Real Estate Solutions who sells homes in the greater Knoxville area.
-“There’s a huge outdoor park for mountain biking and ATVs, and you’re going to see a lot of trucks up there.”
+“There’s a huge outdoor park for mountain biking and ATVs, so you’re going to see tons of trucks pulling side by sides.”
 In addition to outdoor attractions, Marlow residents are a few minutes away from shopping options in Oak Ridge and careers working in nuclear energy.
 “You’ve got a lot of engineer-minded folks who live in this area,” Emert says.

 Wooded developments are common in Marlow.